 Description

 NGINX JavaScript has a vulnerability when the js_fetch_proxy directive is configured with at least one client-controlled NGINX variable (for example, $http_*, $arg_*, $cookie_*) and a location invoking the ngx.fetch() operation from NGINX JavaScript.
 An unauthenticated attacker can exploit this vulnerability by sending crafted HTTP requests.
 This may cause a heap buffer overflow in the NGINX worker process leading to a restart.
-Additionally, for systems with Address Space Layout Randomization (ASLR) disabled, code execution is possible.
+Additionally, attackers can execute code on systems with Address Space Layout Randomization (ASLR) disabled or when the attacker can bypass ASLR.

 Note: Software versions which have reached End of Technical Support (EoTS) are not evaluated.